 - The Adventures of Molly Whuppie by Anne Shelby,

 - Shakespeare on the Move adapted by Megan Burnett, MFA

 - A student worker for ALC’s radio station WWJD was our liaison between the two stations and assisted as an engineer at WMMT.

 - On March 25, 2011 we aired The Adventures of Molly Whuppie along with an interview with the cast and director on WMMT.

 Pottery and Painting with Local Artisan and Professor Michael Ware

 Alice Lloyd art professor Mike Ware has his own studio at the nearby Hindman Settlement School.
 He received a bachelor’s degree in art education from Millersville University in Millersville, Pennsylvania in 1974 and a master’s degree from Morehead State University in Morehead, Kentucky in 1987.
 He has taught art at ALC since 1992.
-In addition, he is a member of Kentucky Crafted: The Market program and is active in the arts community in and around Hindman.
+In addition, he is a member of the Kentucky Crafted program and is active in the arts community in and around Hindman.

 Ware has been a production potter for over 21 years, and, during this time, has steadily produced a wide variety of utilitarian forms.
 He currently works in stoneware, which is fired in electric kilns; however, his background in production pottery includes a variety of techniques, including slat-glazed ceramics.
 Because of his love for Pennsylvania Dutch salt-glazed pottery, he developed a self-glazing clay body that has the appearance of the slat-glazing effects, one that he plans to use in his line of utilitarian pieces.
 Ware has developed various clay bodies and glazes for his line of pottery and frequently carves and pierces designs into his work, creating a wide array of graphic effects.
 His work is direct in appearance with rich, textural surfaces that add a quiet sophistication to the overall forms.